AlexanderStepanov98/saladapp/README.md

-# React boilerplate
+# Salad App

-It was created to speed up the starting process of React devepopment, and includes the following tools:

-* Webpack:
-    * Webpack Dev Server
-    * Webpack CLI
-    * HTML Webpack Plugin
-    * CSS Modules Support

-* Babel:
-    * Babel Core
+Generates "Salad Of The Day" by clicking the button Implemented using:

-    * Babel Preset React
+* React
+* Redux/React-Redux
-    * Babel Preset Env
+* Axios
-    * Babel Loader
+* Redux-Thunk

 # How to use it?